 Dr. Filipe’s lab at McMaster University started experimenting with stabilizing vaccines and biologics in pullulan in 2014.
 This breakthrough work evolved to include trehalose and has resulted in numerous publications and patents.
 In 2019, Elarex Inc. was co-founded by Robert DeWitte and Carlos Filipe to bring this proprietary technology to market in the form of PT120-D. Since then, we have developed XE120-L, a second technology platform specifically for stabilizing mRNA-LNPs in liquid.

-The XE120-L platform is an innovation from the newly formed labs of Elarex Inc. During the course of the pandemic, it has become clear that mRNA-LNP vaccines represent a new frontier of genomic medicine, but are limited by their extreme dependence on the cold chain.
-Our XE120-L platform enables the stabilization of mRNA-LNPs in liquid, without specialized lipids or mRNA, and has been shown to sustain intact mRNA-LNPs with a half life of a full year at 4°C.
+The XE120-L platform is an innovation from the newly formed labs of Elarex Inc. During the course of the pandemic, it has become clear that mRNA-LNP vaccines represent a new frontier of genomic medicine but are limited by their extreme dependence on the cold chain.
+Our XE120-L platform enables the stabilization of mRNA-LNPs in liquid, without specialized lipids or mRNA.

 The excipients used in the technology are all approved for parenteral administration by the U.S. FDA, and the process to create the LNPs is straightforward and simple.